typicode/bg.nvim/README.md

 ## How it works

-`bg.nvim` uses escape sequences to change your terminal background whenever you change your colorscheme.
-When neovim exits, it will restore the original terminal background.
+`bg.nvim` uses escape sequences to change your terminal background and cursor whenever you change your colorscheme.
+When neovim exits, it will restore the original colors.

 Supported by modern terminals (alacritty, foot, gnome-terminal, kitty, wezterm, ...).